PGM-Lab/InferPy/docs/index.rst

 .. complex probability constructs.

-A set of examples can be found in `Probabilistic Model Zoo <notes/probzoo.html>`_ section.
+A set of examples can be found in the `Probabilistic Model Zoo <notes/probzoo.html>`_ section.

 .. toctree::